 I painted a very expensive table.
 Three thousand dollars expensive.
 Well, I didn't pay that much for it.
 It was $3,000 in the Horchow/Nieman Marcus Catalog.
 I never loved it.
 You know why?
 It was covered in a resin that was painted to simulate wood.
 It cracked off a lot.
 It had this ginormous iron thing in the center of the base and pressed metal that made it look cheap...at least to me.

 The only reason I bought the table is because it looked a lot like another one I wanted and could not afford.
 I figured I could paint it.

-Then I found the table I really wanted on ebay.
+Then I found the table I really wanted.

 It is now in the Dining Room.

 I decided to use the first one in our Library...